-“Not to be pulling down the shade in a dark room, my Lord,” I added, “but is there any evidence that this is an enhanced biological weapon?”
+“Not to be pulling down the shade in a dark room, your excellency,” I added, “but is there any evidence that this is an enhanced biological weapon?”

 The Marquis shook his head.
 “No direct evidence,” he said, sounding unconvinced, “but given the accelerated pace of its symptoms, it’s certainly a possibility.
 However, that doesn’t concern us now –“

-“The Seven Hells, it doesn’t!” exclaimed Tornado.
+“The Nine Hells, it doesn’t!” exclaimed Tornado.
 “If that virus was released deliberately, whoever did it might be anticipating this move.
 We could very well have a very unfriendly reception waiting for us!”

 Bella nodded in agreement.
 “We’ll plan for the worst and hope for the best,” she said.
 “We have a couple of hours before we start preflight.
 I suggest everyone grab a catnap before then.
 It’ll be three hours of pre-launch work and another three hours out to a hundred diameters once we lift.
 We’ll get some regular sleep rotations worked out after transition.”

 Oh my, I thought to myself, this is shaping up to be very interesting!